Oct 6 County Cross Country Round Up

 Another weekend of County Cross Country Championships across the nation.
 Juveniles, Seniors and Masters all partaking for their clubs in a plethora of county venues.
 The Southern coastal counties of Kerry, Cork and Waterford may have endured deluges yesterday that brought on flooding.
 However, the nation arose to a blissfully sunny autumn day.
 What could be than running through fields of fresh grass with no care in the world.
 This of course sounds very idyllic.
 The reality is athletes are a competitive lot and there is nothing more precious to a club athlete than to win that county title, which takes a lot of huffing and puffing and sweat in the process.

 Starting with Cork, where the county senior cross-country title is the jewel in the leesiders crown.
 Hosted by St Catherine’s AC in Ballynoe, forty-nine athletes lined up for the senior and u23 race.
 Leevale AC have not won a county senior title since 2017 and the city club were gunning for gold.
 With Carlie O’Donovan poised to compete, their hopes were more elevated that they had been in years.
 However, it has been East Cork that have dominated this event since 2018.
 Paul Hartnett (East Cork) an u23 athlete took the individual title from the indelible Michael Harty (East Cork) with Charlie O’Donovan (Leevale) in third.
 While Harnett’s victory is an incredible achievement, what is more incredible is the performance of Harty.
 At forty-four years of age the East Cork man is still competitive in a senior field.
 Harty won the 2022 and 2023 titles but gave way to his youthful team-mate on this occasion.
+He is the oldest podium finisher ever in the history of the Cork Senior Championships.
 Occupying four of the top five places East Cork were easy winners of the team category from Leevale and St Finbarrs.
 The ladies’ race was won by Sinead O’Connor (Leevale) who took her second county senior title.
 Leevale won the team from St Finbarrs.
 Robert Troy (Liscarroll) took the junior men’s title with ease from William Verling (St Nicholas).
 The ladies u20 was won by Katie Hennessey (Middleton) from Saoirse Twomey (West Muskerry) – both athletes are u18.
 There were great fields in the juvenile races with the 111 athletes in the boys u10 race alone.
 Impressive wins from Nellie Bateman (Belgooley) in the u14 race and Eoghan Rooney (Blarney/Inniscara) in the boys u14.
 Team victories were distributed across a number of clubs.

 Dublin hosted the county Novice and even ages cross country.
 Aaron Donnelly (DSD) took the gold in the 126 strong men’s novice.
 The Kilkenny native made a welcome return to competitive athletics after injuries thwarted his progress from a promising juvenile through his college years.
 Anthony O’Brien (Raheny) took silver with Benjamin Caulier (Lucan) bronze.
 Raheny took the team title from Donore and Clonliffe.
 The ladies novice race was won by Doireann Hughes (Crusaders).
 Hughes led her Crusader team-mates to victory over Sportsworld and Liffey Valley.